Search:

 1. Divinely Equipped.

-1. Receiving - “Let Thy mercies come also unto me, O Lord, even Thy salvation, according to Thy Word” (v.
+a.
+Receiving - “Let Thy mercies come also unto me, O Lord, even Thy salvation, according to Thy Word” (v.
 41).
-Given only by God through the death, burial and resurrection of the Lord.
+Given only by God through the death, burial, and resurrection of the Lord.

-2. Response - “So shall I have within to answer him that reproacheth me; for I trust in thy Word” (v.
+b.
+Response - “So shall I have within to answer him that reproaches me; for I trust in thy Word” (v.
 42).
 The devil must be answered by an internal word of humility.
-The heretic must be answered by an external word of wisdom.
-The slanderer by an active word of conduct.

-1. Consistency - “So shall I keep Thy law continually for ever and ever” (v.
+a.
+Consistency - “So shall I keep Thy law continually forever and ever” (v.
 44).
 When we come to the place of total commitment, we will not serve God out of duty but out of desire.

-2. Constraint - “And I will walk at liberty: for I seek Thy precepts” (v.
+b.
+Constraint - “And I will walk at liberty: for I seek Thy precepts” (v.
 45).
-The Word of God does not constrain us, it sets us free.
+The Word of God does not constrain us; it sets us free.
 Many of us constrain ourselves.

 3. Distinctly Exhibited.